dmarx/ai-themed-card-game/README.md

 late game: leverage reputation to build advanced artifacts (which require some threshold reputation to be developed), chase SOTA (associated with a reach bonus), accumulate influence

----

-# VII.
-Additional Mechanics and Concepts

-- **Public Compute Clusters**: Can be developed, rented, or reserved by players.
 - **Extra Point Objectives**: Awarded for controlling the most advanced compute cluster or the current SOTA model.